charityasmith/MSDS692_BatmanSA/README.md

 ## Batman Movie Analysis Project

 ### Project Overview
-This project aims to compare two Batman movies, "Batman" (1989) and "The Dark Knight" (2008), through Natural Language Processing (NLP) and sentiment analysis.
-The goal is to determine which Batman movie is the "darkest" and most subjective based on the movie scripts and reviews.
+This project aims to compare two Batman movies, *Batman* (1989) and *The Dark Knight* (2008), through Natural Language Processing (NLP) and sentiment analysis.
+The goal is to determine which Batman movie is the "darkest," most complex (subjective), and most popular based on the movie scripts and reviews.

 ### Motivation
 Batman movies are known for their complex characters and dark themes.
 This project seeks to explore these aspects by analyzing the dialogues and reviews of the movies.
 The insights gained can inform future movie productions by highlighting elements that resonate with audiences.

 ### Data Sources
-- **Movie Scripts**: PDF files of the scripts for "Batman" (1989) and "The Dark Knight" (2008).
+- **Movie Scripts**: PDF files of the scripts for Batman (1989) and The Dark Knight (2008).
-- **Movie Reviews**: Reviews scraped from Rotten Tomatoes.
+- **Movie Reviews**: Reviews for the two movies scraped from Rotten Tomatoes.

 ### Tools and Libraries
 - **Python Libraries**: pdfplumber, re, nltk, pandas, matplotlib, seaborn, TextBlob, and selenium.